ItsMePaulo/tutoring/COS212/notes/SelfAdjustingTrees/README.md

 ## Splay Trees

 Splaying is a more strategic series of rotations, specifically `pair` rotations, a rotation with a parent and grandparent.
-The rotations depend on of the links between `child-and-parent` and `parent-and-grandparent`.
-If we are going to consider the relationship between 3 nodes there are 3 cases in which we must define.
+The rotations consider the relationships between `child-and-parent` and `parent-and-grandparent`.
+If we are going to consider the relationship between 3 nodes, there are 3 cases which we must consider.

 1. Child nodes immediate parent is root, therefore only a single rotation is possible